alefore/weblog/zettelkasten.md

 ## Directory Structure

 My Zettelkasten is a single directory containing one Markdown file for each note.

-The names of the files are simply an increasing three-characters ID, starting from `000` and using both numbers as well as lowercase characters.
+The names of the files are simply three-character IDs starting from `000` and including numbers as well as lowercase characters (e.g., `0b9.md` is my note about the city of Macau).
+This seems to work well for me.

-As of 2020-04-10, the last note I've created is `0qs.md` (the 964th note).
+With this schema I can create a total of (10 + 26)³ = 45e3 notes, which sounds adequate.
+If I ever reach that limit, that probably means I've been very successful with my Zettelkasten; I can, at that point, adopt uppercase characters, which would increase the namespace to 238e3 notes.
+As of 2020-04-11 I'm still far from that, though: the last note I've created is `0r1.md` (the 974th note).

 I have a symbolic link `index.md` which points to my main entry point note (note `0a9.md`).
 This is used by my `:zki` (Zettelkasten Index) command to take me to